priyak-sdei/smartPlatformRN/README.md

 - **Module Aliasing:** Clean and maintainable imports using Babel and TypeScript path aliases.
 - **Localization:** Built-in multi-language support using `i18next` and `react-i18next`.
 - **Environment Variable Support:** Supports multiple environments (`.env`, `.env.dev`, `.env.staging`) for easy configuration of API endpoints and other secrets.
+- **Automatic Dark/Light Mode:** The app automatically adapts to the system's theme.

 ---